orionrobots/orionrobots.github.io/_posts/2004-11-14-megabyte-robot-dog.md

 Taking it apart, the existing sensors could be used with a user customizable microcontroller.

-Edit 2013: With one of the Arduino compatible controllers, and some <a href="http://shop.orionrobots.co.uk/products/hc-sr04-distance-sensor-connector-cables">distance sensors</a> to interact more with it's surroundings, this might make a great looking base for a robot project.
+Edit 2013: With one of the Arduino compatible controllers, and some [distance sensors](/products/hc-sr04-distance-sensor.html) to interact more with it's surroundings, this might make a great looking base for a robot project.